typelevel/Laika/docs/introduction/intro.md

     * Support for most of the standard directives and text roles of the reStructuredText reference parser (admonitions, `figure`, `image`, `code`, `raw` and many more)
-    * Now integrates the official Markdown test suite (any many fixes to make it pass)
+    * Now integrates the official Markdown test suite (and many fixes to make it pass)
     * Now integrates a test for transforming the full reStructuredText specification (which, of course, is written in reStructuredText) and many fixes to make it pass
     * Adds the renderer option `HTML.unformatted` for terse output without indentation or whitespace